 Innovations

 The wind does not always blow consistently.
-So how can a wind farm provide electricity when there is little wind?
+So how can a wind park provide electricity when there is little wind?
 CrossWind and its partners are exploring five different innovations designed to address these challenges.
-Through these innovations an offshore wind farm could be capable of providing more constant electricity regardless of the wind conditions.
+Through these innovations an offshore wind park could be capable of providing more constant electricity regardless of the wind conditions.

 Intelligent wind turbines